353words/json/README.md

 On lines 38-48 you unmarshal the JSON data into `reply`.
 On lines 42-49 you go over the message and update the `related` count.

-Now let's look at the other side - marshalling.
+Now let's look at the other side - marshaling.
-We'll look into two things - custom marshalling and streaming.
+We'll look into two things - custom marshaling and streaming.

 ### Custom Marshaling